HEALTHCARE RESEARCH AND PATIENT RESOURCE FOLDER

 The Opportunity

-During the discharge process, patients were often given fragmented paperwork with overwhelming information, making it difficult to understand next steps in their care.
-I saw an opportunity to create a more structured, patient-centered approach to delivering behavioral health resources.
+During the discharge process, behavioral health patients were often given fragmented paperwork with overwhelming information, making it difficult to understand next steps in their care.
+I saw an opportunity to create a more structured, patient-centered approach to delivering educational resources and continuity-of-care information.

 Email Marketing Campaigns